CRC-FONDA/geoflow/README.md

 #### Running the workflow

-After either creating a datacube inside your cluster (i.e. in an PVC) or [copying one to it](./kubernetes/upload.sh), adjust the options in the `nextflow. config` and select the suitable profile (i.e. the K8s one) and start the workflow from a machine outside the Kubernetes cluster.
+After either creating a datacube inside your cluster (i.e. in an PVC) or copying one to it, adjust the options in the `nextflow.config` and select the suitable profile (i.e. the K8s one) and start the workflow from a machine outside the Kubernetes cluster.

 ```bash